-The type of node controls how the curve is shaped between segments.
+The type of node controls the connected segments.
 There are three basic types of node:

-A shape is a closed curve—it has no discernable start or end—made up of multiple curves.
+A shape is a closed path with no discernible start or end.
+It is made up of multiple nodes and segments.